Skip to Main Content

 Podcasting Resources

-Getting Started – Tutorials and resources
+Getting Started – Tutorials and Resources

 Tools for podcasting, by Jill Olmsted – This open access textbook is written by Jill Olmsted, a professor of Journalism at the American University School of Communication in Washington, and has ten chapters that cover both technical and creative aspects of podcasting.